Workshop instructors

 Philipp Schreistetter

-Philipp Schreistetter has been self-employed as a carpenter for 30 years.
-Since 2012 he has concentrated on turning.
-He has attended master classes with Mike Tingey, Alfred Baumann and Martin Adomat and has been constantly developing since then.
-Now he wants to share his enthusiasm for turning, his knowledge and his experience with the course participants.
-His greatest passion is stone pinewood, from which he turns a wide variety of vessels and utensils.
+Philipp Schreistetter was a self-employed carpenter for 30 years.
+He has been intensively involved in woodturning since 2012.
+He has attended masterclasses with Mike Tingey, Alfred Baumann and Martin Adomat and has continued to develop his skills ever since.
+Now he wants to share his enthusiasm for woodturning, his knowledge and his experience with course participants.
+His greatest passion is stone pine wood, which he uses to turn a wide variety of vessels and utensils.

 Workshops with Philipp Schreistetter